JoseJX/analogue-pocket-patches/README.md

 ## Ayakashi no Shiro (English Translation)

 This patch converts `Castle of Ayakashi` to the `.pocket` format.
-To apply this patch, apply the [translation patch](https://www.romhacking.net/translations/3154/) first, which will result in the MD5 below.
+To use this patch, apply the [translation patch](https://www.romhacking.net/translations/3154/) first, which will result in the MD5 below.

 ROM MD5: `501de1b6056bee7aeb0c2bcbb8b3d806`